-- Retention of grassland and other repairs to the route in sympathy with the area - Restrictions to recreational motorised vehicle users
+- Retention of grassland and repairs to the route in sympathy with the area - Restrictions to recreational motorised vehicle users

-Appendix 4 - Derby Lane - Impacts of Mechanically Propelled Vehicles
+Appendix 4 - Wetton Hills - Impacts of Mechanically Propelled Vehicles

-Ecological/Geological Impacts Possible Mitigation Loss of vegetation adjacent to the route Part of the route runs through grassland and is undefined on the ground.
-Vehicle use, agricultural and recreational, spreads over a wide area and follows two alternative routes resulting in a net loss of vegetation.
+Ecological/Geological Impacts Possible Mitigation Loss of vegetation on and adjacent to the route The route runs through grassland, with a large section of the route undefined on the ground.
+Vehicle use, agricultural and recreational, has the potential to take a number of routes along the bottom of the dale-side resulting in a net loss of vegetation.
 Surfacing of the route to accommodate motorised vehicle use would change the character of the route and further reduce the amount of vegetation and could also result in further impact on the ecology and geology of the area.
-Waymarking to delineate the legal line of the route once resolved.
+Waymarking could delineate the line of the route but deviation may still occur.
 Liaison with PDNPA Ecologist and Natural England over vulnerability, sensitivity and capacity issues.
 Damage to the drainage and surfacing of the route The use over time by vehicles damages the grass surface of the route and affects drainage and surface run-off.
 Limit the use of the route to maintain its trackless nature.
 Consider appropriateness of surfacing with respect to designations and character of the area.
 Surfacing of the route to accommodate motorised vehicle use would change the character of the route and result in changes to run-off which could also further impact on the ecology and geology of the area.
 Liaison with Highway Authority, PDNPA Ecologist and Natural England over maintenance and impacts.
 Voluntary code of conduct (do not use roads which may be seriously damaged by wheel pressure, do not travel on green roads where they risk being damaged beyond a point of natural recovery, do not use roads that are too narrow for your vehicle.) has been unsuccessful in preventing damage.
 Noise and disturbance impact on wildlife Disturbance to nesting birds where susceptible.
 Liaison with Natural England and PDNPA Ecologist over vulnerability, sensitivity and capacity issues.
-Voluntary code of conduct (effective silencing, ride quietly) has been unsuccessful in preventing disturbance.
+Voluntary code of conduct (effective silencing, ride quietly) will assist in preventing disturbance.